jdeolive/geotools-old/spike/web/sphinx/source/examples/csv2shp.rst

       :end-before: // end createFeatureType

 Note the use of an upper-case constant to hold the SimpleFeatureType.
 Because the SimpleFeatureType class is immutable, tracking them as final variables can help you to remember what they are.

-With this new improved SimpleFeatureType (that contains a CoordinateReferenceSystem) we will no longer need to call forceSchemaCRS to generate our ".prj" file.
+With this method our SimpleFeatureType contains a CoordinateReferenceSystem so there's no needl to call forceSchemaCRS to generate the ".prj" file.
+Also, we are now limiting the *Name* field to 15 characters.

 Other things to try
 -------------------

-* Modify the code to read take the feature attribute names from the data file header rather than hard-coding them in to the application.
+* Modify the code to read the feature attribute names from the data file header rather than hard-coding them in the application.
 * Use the same techniques to create shapefiles from data in other structured file formats.
 * Read up about the other Geometry classes supported by shapefiles: MultiLineString for linear features and MultiPolygon for areal features and modify this example to work with these.